metasfresh/metasfresh-documentation/_installation_collection/EN/How_do_I_find_webui_version_number.md

 ---
-title: How do I find the WebUI version number?
+title: How do I find the systems version number?
 layout: default
 tags:
   - System Administration
 lang: en
 ref: how_do_I_find_webui_version_number
 ---

+## Version of the System

 Open this URL in your web browser: